Who can use this capability

 - Set up tasks in the sheet with dates and duration values that represent the shortest amount of time the task may take.

-- For the critical path to be useful, it's important to use the Predecessors column to define relationships (finish-to-start works best with critical path) between tasks.
+- For the critical path to be useful, use the Predecessors column to define relationships between tasks (finish-to-start works best with critical path).

-All tasks and milestones that make up the project's critical path will be highlighted in red in the Gantt chart.
+All tasks and milestones that make up the project's critical path appear highlighted in red in the Gantt chart.